-ST. THOMAS, ON, Sept.
-25, 2014 /CNW/ - Dr. Ved Tandan, Ontario Medical Association President, is in St. Thomas this evening for one of the stops on his province-wide tour where he'll be meeting with physicians to share his vision for the health system of the future.
+TORONTO, Oct.
+1, 2014 /CNW/ - Dr. Ved Tandan, Ontario Medical Association President, is in Windsor and Chatham today as part of his province-wide tour where he'll be meeting with physicians to share his vision for the health system of the future.

 The annual President's Tour is an opportunity for Dr. Tandan to meet with members in communities around Ontario to discuss areas of interest or concern.
 It is also an opportunity for him to further share the theme of his term with colleagues.